paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

-In the context of COVID-19, a topic that has grabbed the imagination of numerous thinkers has been the prospect of life in cities after the pandemic (Florida et al. 2020).
-The fact that the worst of the pandemic was initially felt in dense population centers such as Wuhan, Milan, Madrid, and New York, brought a torrent of research into the associations between density and the spread of the pandemic.
-Some important questions hang on the results of these research efforts.
+In the context of COVID-19, a topic that has grabbed the imagination of numerous thinkers has been the prospect of life in cities after the pandemic (Florida et al. 2020); the implications of the pandemic for urban planning, design, and management are the topic of ongoing research (Sharifi and Khavarian-Garmsir 2020).
+The fact that the worst of the pandemic was initially felt in dense population centers such as Wuhan, Milan, Madrid, and New York, unleashed a torrent of research into the associations between density and the spread of the pandemic. he answers to some important questions hang on the results of these research efforts.
 For example, are lower density regions safer from the pandemic?
 Are de-densification policies warranted, even if just in the short term?
 And in the longer term, will the risks of life in high density regions presage a flight from cities?
-Over the past year, numerous papers have sought to throw light into the underlying issue of density and the pandemic; nonetheless the results, as will be detailed next, remain mixed.
+What are the implications of the pandemic for future urban planning and practice?
+Over the past year, numerous papers have sought to throw light on the underlying issue of density and the pandemic; nonetheless the results, as will be detailed next, remain mixed.
 Further, to complicate matters, precious few of these studies appear to be sufficiently open to support independent verification.

-The objective of this paper is to illustrate the importance of reproducibility in research, particularly in the context of the flood of COVID-19 papers.
-To this end, a recent study by Sy et al. (Sy, White, and Nichols 2021) is chosen as an example of reproducible research.
+The objective of this paper is to illustrate the importance of reproducibility in research in the context of the flood of COVID-19 papers.
+To this end, a recent study by Sy et al. (2021) is chosen as an example of reproducible research.
 The objective is not to malign the analysis of these researchers, but rather to demonstrate the value of openness to allow for independent verification and further analysis.
 Open data and open code mean that an independent researcher can, with only modest efforts, not only verify the findings reported, but also examine the same data from a perspective which may not have been available to the original researchers due to differences in disciplinary perspectives, methodological traditions, and/or training, among other possible factors.
 The example, which shows consequential changes in the conclusions reached by different analyses, should serve as a call to researchers to redouble their efforts to increase transparency and reproducibility in research.
-This paper, in addition, aims to show how data can be packaged in well-documented, shareable units, and code can be embedded into self-contained documents suitable for review and independent verification.
-The source for this paper is an [R Markdown](http://rmarkdown.rstudio.com) document which, along with the data package, is available in a public repository[2].
+The present paper, in addition, aims to show how data can be packaged in well-documented, shareable units, and code can be embedded into self-contained documents suitable for review and independent verification.
+The source for this paper is an [R Markdown](http://rmarkdown.rstudio.com) document which, along with the data package, will be available in a public repository[2].

 # Background: the intuitive relationship between density and spread of contagious diseases